-A quick post to let readers know that I’ve significantly updated the FAQs and added more equipment to the Store.
+A quick post to let readers know about the significantly updated FAQs and latest equipment for sale in the Store.

 The FAQs contain a wealth of information on all manner of things from cartridges, to why older gear tends to be more reliable, to how to choose a repairer if you can’t bring equipment to me.

-I’ve been slowly building the FAQs, with the goal to create a library of quickly accessible information for customers and readers.
-There are thousands of words of content, over
+I’ve been slowly building this resource with the goal to create a library of readily accessible information for customers and readers.
+Now, with these significantly updated FAQs there are thousands of words of new content.
+Over

-50 80+ categorised and regularly updated FAQs covering turntables, cartridges, vintage vs modern hi-fi gear, service, repair, and more.
+50 80 100+ categorised and regularly updated FAQs cover amplifiers, CD players, turntables, cartridges, vintage vs modern hi-fi gear, service, repair, and more.

-Some of the answers are actually small articles in their own right.
-I’ve updated all the categories, especially the Turntables & Vinyl group, with new FAQs about phono preamplifiers, setting up cartridges, belt-drive vs direct-drive turntables, MM vs MC cartridges and more.
+Some of the FAQs are small articles in their own right.
+I’ve updated all the categories, especially the Turntables & Vinyl group, with new questions about phono preamplifiers, setting up cartridges, belt-drive vs direct-drive turntables, MM vs MC cartridges and more.
 I’ve also revised many answers, added to the other groups and created a new General Hi-Fi group.

-Take a look if you get a moment and let me know in the comments if there are any other questions you’d like me to answer in the FAQs.
-I’m constantly adding to them and suggestions are always appreciated.
+Take a look if you get a moment and let me know in the comments if there are any other questions you’d like me to answer.
+I’m constantly adding FAQs and suggestions are always appreciated.

 Secondly, you might notice that I’ve been working on the site, updating the look and feel and writing a few new articles.
 There’s also a ton of new stuff available in the Store, specifically some really fantastic CD players and amplifiers.
 There is also quite a bit more to come soon, so stay tuned.